Jacopo Dondi dall'Orologio: Life

 Jacopo Dondi was born in Chioggia, the son of a doctor named Isacco.
-He attended the University of Padova and was elected municipal physician in Chioggia in 1313.
+He attended the University of Padua and was elected municipal physician in Chioggia in 1313.
 In about 1327 he married Zaccarota Centrago or Centraco, with whom he had eight children; the second-born child, Giovanni, became famous as the builder of the Astrarium.
 On 28 February 1334, Jacopo received Venetian citizenship from the Doge Francesco Dandolo.
 In 1342 he moved to Padova, where he became a professor of medicine and of astronomy at the University.

 He supervised the construction of a large public clock with a dial, commissioned by Prince Ubertino I da Carrara.
 He may also have contributed to its design.
-The clock was installed in the tower of the Palazzo del Capitaniato of Padova in 1344.
+The clock was installed in the tower of the Palazzo del Capitaniato of Padua in 1344.
 There is some evidence that it indicated and struck the hours from 1 to 24, and also that it displayed the age and phase of the moon and the place of the sun in the zodiac.
 Both the tower and the clock were destroyed in 1390, when the Milanese stormed the palace.
-A replica of the clock is in the Torre dell'Orologio of Padova, which was built in 1428.
+A replica of the clock is in the Torre dell'Orologio of Padua, which was built in 1428.

-He died in Padova between 29 April and 26 May 1359, and was buried outside the Baptistry of San Giovanni, Padova.
+He died in Padua between 29 April and 26 May 1359, and was buried outside the Baptistry of San Giovanni, Padua.